glouppe/info8006-introduction-to-ai/lecture9.md

     - $VP \rightarrow Verb [0.7] | VP \, NP [0.3]$
 - Let $\xi\_0$ be a language suitable for communication between agents exploring the Wumpus world.

+???

+R: dont assume they know what is a grammar.

 ---

 # Lexicon of $\xi\_0$